Configure advanced options for inspections

 Export inspection responses as a PDF file to share them by email, for instance.
 This option doesn't support custom date or number formats, right-to-left languages, Hindi, or Chinese.

-In the work order service task, select Export Responses to download them as a PDF file.
+Open the work order service task in a new window and select Export Responses to download them as a PDF file.

 Screenshot showing export response as PDF experience on service task.